sinergy/ykquiz/README.md

 ```

 ##### Implicit Intent
-**Implicit Intent** do not specify the component by name, but instead declare a general action to perform, which allows a component fomr another app to handle it.
+**Implicit Intent** does not specify the component by name but instead declare a general action to perform, which allows a component from another app to handle it.

 For example:
 ```java